Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/teamturns/_index.md

 type: "project"

 title: "Teamturns"
-headerTitle: "A game where you're forced to combine your card with a new team member every turn, uncertain if their input will strengthen your card ... or ruin it."
+blurb: "A game where you're forced to combine your card with a new team member every turn, uncertain if their input will strengthen your card ... or ruin it."

-color: "blue"

 downloadLink: "https://drive.google.com/drive/folders/1izrsVD_t29Sw-NkJaqayWLo0lWTYWIfS"